Diary of Work on the Jeep.

 Milspares parts arrived.

 Attempt to connect brake hoses.
 Need thinner retaining clips.
-Used new
+Used new S shaped brake line on LHS.

 LHS front wheel bearing needs replacing.